Camdenton, Missouri

 Camdenton is a city in and the county seat of Camden County, Missouri, United States.
 Its population was 3,718 at the 2010 census.
 The city is enveloped by the Lower Niangua arm of the Lake of the Ozarks, and serves as a popular trade point for visitors to the area.

 History

 Camdenton, the new county seat, had its start in the 1930s, when construction of the Lake of the Ozarks inundated the old county seat of Linn Creek.
 The city derives its name from Camden County.
 The name Camdenton was chosen because there were no other cities with that name.
 A post office called Camdenton has been in operation since 1931.

+The city was platted in 1930 by Clint Webb and Jim Banner, under the direction of John T. Woodruff on a 160-acre plot of land at the intersection of U.S. Route 54 and Missouri Route 5.
+It was originally planned for a map of the streets to look like a wagon wheel.

 Geography

 Camdenton is located at 38°0′32″N 92°44′47″W (38.008890, -92.746484).
 According to the United States Census Bureau, the city has a total area of 5.48 sqmi, all land.
 Camdenton is 1043 ft above sea level.